 Best places to stay in Latin Quarter:

-5. Saint-Germain-des-Près, where to stay in Paris with a family
+5. Saint-Germain-des-Près / 6arr., best area to stay in Paris with family

 Located immediately west of the Latin Quarter, Saint-Germain-des-Près, the 6th Arrondissement is considered to be the quintessential Paris neighborhood, a traditional intellectual and literary heart of Paris.